 Students are permitted to add or drop courses without penalty up to the change of registration deadline.
-Registration changes can be made using self-service at my.StMU or by submitting a Registration/Change of Registration form to the Enrolment Services Office.
+Registration changes can be made using self-service at my.StMU.
 The process and deadline are the same for students wanting to change their registration from credit to audit.